A guide to child CPR and using an AED on children

 This is because cardiac arrest in children is often caused by a breathing problem, whereas in adults it’s usually due to a primary heart condition.

-After the five initial rescue breaths, you give 15 chest compressions, followed by two rescue breaths.
+After the five initial rescue breaths, if you are trained in paediatric basic life support, you give 15 chest compressions, followed by two rescue breaths.
 You continue this 15:2 ratio.
 For adults, the ratio is 30 compressions to two breaths.
-This difference ensures children receive more oxygen, which is vital.

 These guidelines apply to children from the age of one.
 For infants, the same steps apply, but chest compressions should be performed with two thumbs.